-Some of the major countries which have GMAT participating institutes 2017 are the USA, Australia, Canada and many business schools in Europe and Asia.
-Needless to say, the USA has the most number of GMAT score accepting business schools in the world.
-Of course, the cut-off for GMAT in the USA is also among highest in the world.
-Below are some of the top business schools accepting GMAT 2017 scores in the USA.
+GMAT Participating Institutes 2018 - GMAC® conducts one of the most popular entrance exams for business school aspirants and approximately 2,300 GMAT 2018 participating institutes worldwide accept the GMAT® exam to enroll candidates in their various management programmes, to be precise in more than 7000 programmes.
+The GMAT is conducted worldwide approximately across 100 countries and in more than 600 test centres.
+Major countries like USA, Australia, Canada and many business schools in Europe and Asia have GMAT participating institutes 2018 and the USA has the most number of GMAT score accepting business schools/institutes in the world.
+Of course, the cut-off for GMAT in the USA is also among the highest across the globe.
+Careers360, in this article, projects information on the participating institutes of GMAT 2018 including the names of the top business schools accepting GMAT 2018 scores in the USA.

 Stanford University- Stanford Graduate School of Business